Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackagingTypes.md

     Click the drop-down list and select the desired connection.
 All available connections are displayed.

 - *Max height*
-    Maximal height allowed for the packaging type.
+    Maximum height allowed for the packaging type.
     - *Quantity*
     Enter the desired value.
     - *Unit*
     Click the drop-down list and select the applicable unit.

 - *Max width*
-  Maximal width allowed for the packaging type.
+  Maximum width allowed for the packaging type.
     - *Quantity*
     Enter the desired value.
     - *Unit*
     Click the drop-down list and select the applicable unit.

 - *Max weight*
-  Maximal weight allowed for the packaging type.
+  Maximum weight allowed for the packaging type.
     - *Quantity*
     Enter the desired value.
     - *Unit*
     Click the drop-down list and select the applicable unit.

 - *Max value*
-  If desired, the maximal monetary value allowed for the packaging type can be configured.
+  If desired, the maximum monetary value allowed for the packaging type can be configured.
     - [ADD PRICE]
         Click this button to enter the base price and scale prices.
 The *Edit price* window is displayed, see [Edit price](#edit-price).
     - *Base price*
         Base price defined for the product.
 This field is read-only and can only be edited in the *Edit price* window.
     - *Current price range*
         Price range defined for the product.
 This field is read-only and can only be edited in the *Edit price* window.
     - *# Scale prices*
         Number of scale prices defined for the product.
 This field is read-only and can only be edited in the *Edit price* window.
     - ![Edit](../../Assets/Icons/Edit02.png "[Edit]") (Edit)
         Click this button to edit a configured price.
 This button is displayed when hovering the mouse over a configured price.
 The *Edit price* window is displayed, see [Edit price](#edit-price).
     - ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete)
         Click this button to deleted the configured price.
 This button is displayed when hovering the mouse over a configured price.

-[comment]: <> (Stimmt das so?
-Button SAVE funktioniert nicht.
+[comment]: <> (Button SAVE funktioniert nicht.
 Bug gemeldet.)

 - *Carrier*
     Enter the carrier identifier for the packaging type.